 Leg Extension Strength Test

-- comments: The subjects should be strongly encouraged to give a maximum effort to maximize their scores.
+comments: The participants should be strongly encouraged to give a maximum effort to maximize their scores.

 reference: Koen A.P.Lemmink, Han Kemper, Mathieu H.G. de Greef, and Piet Rispens P, Stevens M, Reliability of the Groningen Fitness Test for the Elderly, Journal of Aging and Physical Activity, 2001, 9, 194-212

 The Test in Action